Mikej81/PowerSRG/README.md

 9/27/2016:  Moved some code around for Windows 10 support.
 Tightened security around supported ciphers and protocols for SSHD/HTTPD.

+3/17/2017:  Added some updates to PowerSRG.sh.
+Not completed, just does the basic patching.

 # *TODO:

 -Working on CreateClientSSLProfile() function.